 Flat-pack playhouses are usually (but not always) made of heavy-duty cardboard, require no tools to assemble, and store away flat when not being used as a rampart in a spirited Nerf dart war.
 The beauty of the thing is that the unbeautiful thing can be put away, stored in a closet, under a bed, or in the garage.
 Need a forward operating base on a moments notice?
 Just retrieve, pop, and lock.
-As long as they don’t get smashed by a falling father, they last for a good long time.
+As long as the cardboard playhouses don’t get smashed by a falling father, they’ll last for a good long time.

-Surprisingly and disappointingly, there aren’t a ton of companies making awesome indoor playhouses for kids.
-There are actually very few worthwhile products in this category on the market.
-These are the three coolest.
+Surprisingly and disappointingly, there aren’t a ton of companies making awesome indoor flat-pack cardboard playhouses for kids.
+But there are actually very few worthwhile products in this category on the market.
+These are the absolute best.

 The idea behind this Dutch company’s line of 100% recyclable playhouses is that kids enjoy interacting with ⏤ and/or climbing inside ⏤ animals.
-They’re made from a heavy duty 4mm cardboard, weigh between 12 and 16 pounds each, and take about 15 to 30 minutes to assemble sans tools.
+The flat-pack cardboard playhouses are made from a heavy duty 4mm cardboard, weigh between 12 and 16 pounds each, and take about 15 to 30 minutes to assemble sans tools.
 They’re not small: The turtle can reportedly fit up to three kids age three to seven-years-old.
 They also sell an owl (in red or yellow) and, for the youngster who enjoys reenacting Bible stories, a Whale.